Eugenie Bondurant

-Eugenie Bondurant (born April, 27 1961 in New Orleans, Louisiana) is an American actress, singer, photographer, and model.
+Eugenie Bondurant (born April, 27 1961 in New Orleans, Louisiana) is an American actress, singer and model.

 Early life and education

 Bondurant studied at the University of Alabama She was spotted on the streets of her hometown by a model scout, which launched her career in the entertainment industry.

 Career

 She modeled on runways in New York City and Paris.
 It was in Los Angeles that she landed her first television role as Luna on the 1992 series Lady Boss.
 This was followed by other appearances in various television series, which include Frasier (1993), Something Wilder (1995) and Arli$$ (1996).
 She has also acted in a number of films, such as Mel Taybach in Saints and Sinners (1994), as Natalia in Sorority House Vampires (1998), as Cherry in Patsy (2008) and as Tigris in The Hunger Games: Mockingjay - Part 2 (2015).
 Most recently she appeared in Werewolf by Night, as one of the hunters to compete for the Bloodstone.

 Since 2004 she has also worked as an acting coach and is a member of the Patel Conservatory.
 From 2008 to 2009 she earned the Meisner Teaching Certification at the True Acting Institute.
 Beginning in 2005 she has been a cabaret singer alongside Paul Wilborn and Blue Roses in the American Songbook Series.
 She was also a founder of the Radio Theater Project, launched in 2009.

+Bondurant was a guest on the first episode of David Downing's show Oh-Yeah.